Exclusive: China envoy warns of dire consequences if U.S. hardliners hold sway

 “The lessons of history are still there.
 In the last century, we had two world wars, And in between them, the Great Depression.
 I don’t think anybody should really try to have a repetition of history.
 These things should never happen again, so people have to act in a responsible way.”

-Asked whether he thought the current tensions, which have seen the two sides impose hundreds of billions of dollars of tit-for-tat tariffs on each other, could degenerate into all-out conflict, Cui called the outcome “unimaginable” and that the two countries should do everything to prevent it.
+Asked whether he thought the current tensions, which have seen the two sides impose tit-for-tat tariffs on hundreds of billions of dollars of goods, could degenerate into all-out conflict, Cui called the outcome “unimaginable” and that the two countries should do everything to prevent it.

 Cui said China did not want to have a trade war and sought a negotiated solution to the current impasse stemming from President Donald Trump’s demands for far-reaching Chinese concessions to correct a massive trade imbalance.

-“But the key to this solution is a balanced approach to concerns of both sides,” Cui said.
+“We believe that the key to a negotiated solution to the trade issues is a balanced approach to the concerns of both sides and honestly so far I have not seen sufficient response from the U.S. side to our concerns,” Cui said.

 “We cannot accept that one side would put forward a number of demands and the other side just has to satisfy all these things.”

 He said the two leaders had “a very good working relationship and personal friendship” formed in three previous face-to-face meetings, including two formal summits, and this had been shown by a long phone conversation in early November.